Enulix/lrclib-python/README.md

 # lrclib-python
-An extremely basic wrapper for the lrclib api, a dependancy-less, lightweight alternative to lrclibapi
+An extremely basic wrapper for the lrclib api, a lightweight alternative to lrclibapi